robphilipp/svg-table-example/README.md

 # SVG Table Example

-[//]: # (![Simple example]&#40;public/us-treas-table.png&#41;)
+This project is a tiny React app that demonstrates how to render a data table entirely in SVG using the `svg-table` library.

 <kbd><image src="public/us-treas-table.png"/></kbd>

-This project is a tiny React app that demonstrates how to render a data table entirely in SVG using the `svg-table` library.
 The example displays a year of U.S. Treasury bill rates and highlights day-over-day changes:

 - Green cells indicate the rate increased from the previous day.
 - Red cells indicate the rate decreased from the previous day.